Joseph-Mitchell/Bank-Challenge/docs/domain-models-test-plan.md

 - [x] Should not change credit when non-number passed
 - [x] Should not change credit when NaN passed
 - [x] Should not change credit when undefined passed
-- [ ] Should change credit when decimal passed
+- [x] Should decrease credit by correct amount when decimal passed
 - [ ] Should not change credit when more than 2 decimal places passed

 ### User Story 4